stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   Nor, said the guard, had there been when he opened the door and found me unconscious within.
 My ticket was the only one sold for that compartment, and I was the only person found within it.
 Just myself and my valise, nothing more.
-I had been alone all the way from Quer&eacute;taro.
+I had been alone all the way from Querétaro.
 Guard, doctor, and spectators alike tapped their foreheads significantly at my frantic and insistent questions.